Unity-Technologies/sentis-samples/BlazeDetectionSample/Hand/README.md

 - [x position, y position, width, height] for the palm bounding box.
 The position is relative to the anchor position for the given index, these are precalculated and loaded from a csv file.
 - [x position, y position] for each of 7 palm keypoints relative to the anchor position.

-We adapt the model using the Inference Engine functional API to apply arg max to filter the box with the highest score.
+We adapt the model using the Sentis functional API to apply arg max to filter the box with the highest score.
 ```
 var detectionScores = ScoreFiltering(rawScores, 100f); // (1, 2254, 1)
 var bestScoreIndex = Functional.ArgMax(rawScores, 1).Squeeze();